Reformulation of $q$-Middle Convolution and Applications: Concluding remarks

-might be related with the Fuchsian system of differential equation.
 The problem on finding similarities or differences between the linear system of differential equation and the linear system of $q$-difference equation would not be studied very well.
 In reference to this problem, we observe the limit $q \to 1$ of some $q$-difference equations appeared in this paper

-Let us recall equation (\ref{eq:qhg-sta}), which is related to the $q$-hypergeometric equation.
+Let us recall equation \eqref{eq:qhg-sta}, which is related to the $q$-hypergeometric equation.
 Set $\beta/\alpha = q^{\nu}$, and assume that the parameter $\alpha $ does not depend on $q$.
-Then, equation (\ref{eq:qhg-sta}) is written as
+Then, equation \eqref{eq:qhg-sta} is written as

-As $q\to 1$, equation (\ref{eq:qhg-sta-nu}) tends to
+As $q\to 1$, equation \eqref{eq:qhg-sta-nu} tends to

-Note that this equation is obtained by the convolution $c_{-\lambda }$ in equation (\ref{eq:Fi}) from the single differential equation $y'= \{ \mu /x +\nu /(x-1/\alpha ) \} y $, which has a solution $y=x^{\mu } (x-1/\alpha )^{\nu }$.
-Let $\widetilde{y}_0(x) $ be the upper element of $\widetilde{Y}(x) $.
-It follows from equation (\ref{eq:hg-sta-nu}) that the function $\widetilde{y}_0(x) $ satisfies the hypergeometric differential equation by setting $\alpha =1$.
-Conversely, equation (\ref{eq:qhg-sta}) is a $q$-deformation of equation (\ref{eq:hg-sta-nu}).
+Note that this equation is obtained by the convolution $c_{-\lambda }$ in equation \eqref{eq:Fi} from the single differential equation $y'= \{ \mu /x +\nu /(x-1/\alpha ) \} y $, which has a solution $y=x^{\mu } (x-1/\alpha )^{\nu }$.
+Let~$\widetilde{y}_0(x) $ be the upper element of $\widetilde{Y}(x) $.
+It follows from equation \eqref{eq:hg-sta-nu} that the function $\widetilde{y}_0(x) $ satisfies the hypergeometric differential equation by setting $\alpha =1$.
+Conversely, equation \eqref{eq:qhg-sta} is a $q$-deformation of equation \eqref{eq:hg-sta-nu}.

 We investigate the limit $q \to 1$ on the $q$-difference equation which is related to the generalized $q$-hypergeometric equation of order $3$.
-Set $\beta/\alpha = q^{\nu}$ in equation (\ref{eq:111-21-111}), and assume that $\alpha $ does not depend on $q$.
-By dividing by $1-q$ on equation (\ref{eq:111-21-111}) and taking the limit as $q \to 1$, we have
+Set $\beta/\alpha = q^{\nu}$ in equation \eqref{eq:111-21-111}, and assume that $\alpha $ does not depend on $q$.
+By dividing by $1-q$ on equation \eqref{eq:111-21-111} and taking the limit as $q \to 1$, we have

-The rank of the residue matrix about $x=1/\alpha $ is one, and we obtain the generalized hypergeometric equation of order $3$ from equation (\ref{eq:ghge}) by setting $\alpha =1$ (see Oshima \cite[Example 5.3]{O}).
+The rank of the residue matrix about $x=1/\alpha $ is one, and we obtain the generalized hypergeometric equation of order $3$ from equation \eqref{eq:ghge} by setting $\alpha =1$ (see Oshima \cite[Example~5.3]{O}).

-We discuss the limit $q \to 1$ on the equation (\ref{eq:21-111-111}).
-Set $\beta/\alpha = q^{\nu}$ and $\alpha/\gamma = q^{\nu'}$ in equation (\ref{eq:21-111-111}), and assume that $\alpha $ does not depend on $q$.
-By dividing by $1-q$ on equation (\ref{eq:21-111-111}) and taking the limit as $q \to 1$, we have
+We discuss the limit $q \to 1$ on the equation \eqref{eq:21-111-111}.
+Set $\beta/\alpha = q^{\nu}$ and $\alpha/\gamma = q^{\nu'}$ in equation~\eqref{eq:21-111-111}, and assume that $\alpha $ does not depend on $q$.
+By dividing by $1-q$ on equation \eqref{eq:21-111-111} and taking the limit as $q \to 1$, we have

-The rank of the residue matrix about $x=0 $ is one, and we can obtain the generalized hypergeometric equation of order $3$ from equation (\ref{eq:ghgev}) by setting $\alpha =1$ and replacing $x$ with $1-x$.
+The rank of the residue matrix about $x=0 $ is one, and we can obtain the generalized hypergeometric equation of order $3$ from equation \eqref{eq:ghgev} by setting $\alpha =1$ and replacing $x$ with~${1-x}$.